sematext/docs/docs/logagent/config-file.md

     # httpsProxy: https://localHttpsProxy:port

     # default index to use, for all logs that don't match later in indices section
-    # for Logsene use the Logsene App Token here
+    # for Sematext Cloud use the Logs App Token here
     index: 0a835c75-9847-4f74-xxxx

     # specific index to use per logSource field of parsed logs